vu-noah/AdvancedNLP/README.md

 - Assignment 1: directory containing code that was used for assignment 1
 - Assignment 2: directory containing code that was used for assignment 2
 - Data: directory holding the original .conllu files and the pre-processed files
-- saved_models: directory where the fine-tuned models and the predictions will be stored

 The repository contains the following files:
 - requirements.txt: a file listing all the requirements to run the code